programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 ### Completing the program

 So, we have a program that answers to our command, now lets use the connection with AEMET to send some weather data.
-The AEMET bridge gives us the maximum and minumum temperatures for a place, so we will with that.
+The AEMET bridge gives us the maximum and minumum temperatures for a place, so we will with do that.

-In this case the program's diagram is a bit bigger:
+In this case the program's diagram is a bit more complex:

 <img src="./img/weather-bot-aemet.png" class="diagram" />